How to Get Your Team on Board With Video Content

-If you want to engage with your customers over social media, then video is the way to do it.
+If you want to engage with your customers over social media, then video content is the way to do it.
 In April 2017, videos on Facebook reached 12.05 percent of the total page audience, clearly beating every other format.

 The success of other video platforms, like YouTube, also shows how powerful this medium can be.
-In fact, YouTube claims over one billion users, representing about a third of the entire internet using population.
+In fact, YouTube claims over one billion users, representing about a third of the entire internet-using population.

-Invest in the Right Tools
+Invest in the right video content tools

 This approach ensures everyone is secure in their contributions and can lead to a higher quality end result.

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!

 - Contact us about your marketing search & staffing needs